|

 by Anonymous Coward on Monday August 31, @11:51AM

-old monitors can have quite a charge built up inside them, which will remain after unplugged (i dont know how long). be careful when you are poking around inside of it with a crowbar. dont get electrocuted. |
+inside them, which will remain after unplugged (i dont know how long). be careful when you are poking around inside of it with a crowbar. dont get electrocuted.

 [Reply to this comment]